 - Choose a total pay-out figure: we’ll work out how much you’ll have to pay a month to get there.

 - Choose a monthly payment: we’ll work out how much your policy will pay out based on how much you pay in.
 This can be from as little as £5 a month.

 The big win with over 50 life insurance is the lack of a medical questionnaire.
-So, your health isn't quite what it once was, it has no bearing on whether you can get a policy or not
+So, if your health isn't quite what it once was, it has no bearing on whether you can get a policy or not.

 Life insurance or over 50 life insurance?

 There are a few things to be aware of when weighing up whether life insurance or over 50 life insurance is your best bet.